 - Feelings of intense fear

-As you go through these physical sensations, your brain will think that you are panicked and might trick itself into having a real panic attack.
+As you go through these physical sensations, your brain will think that you are panicked and might trick itself into having an actual panic attack.

 More on panic and alcohol

 - Can alcohol cause panic attacks?
-Drinking alcohol has been shown to contribute to anxiety, which in turn can cause panic attacks.
-However alcohol only creates panic attacks in people who have a possible anxiety disorder, otherwise, no one would ever drink.
+Drinking alcohol has been shown to contribute to anxiety, which can cause panic attacks.
+However, alcohol only creates panic attacks in people who have a possible anxiety disorder.
+Otherwise, no one would ever drink.

 - Why does alcohol trigger panic attacks?
-If like many across Ireland, you suffer from any form of anxiety or panic disorder, then alcohol can trigger a panic attack.
+If you suffer from any form of anxiety or panic disorder, like many across Ireland, then alcohol can trigger a panic attack.
 Aside from adrenaline, this is also because alcohol alters the level of serotonin and neurotransmitters in the brain.
-This tends to worsen anxiety symptoms, and can also make you feel more anxious once the alcohol wears off (referred to as anxiety hangovers).
-Once you enter into this vicious circle, it can be difficult to break free.
-Drinking on fear is unpleasant and doesn’t work
+As a result, this tends to worsen anxiety symptoms and can make you feel more anxious once the alcohol wears off (referred to as anxiety hangovers).
+Once you enter into this vicious circle, it can be challenging to break free.
+Drinking on fear is unpleasant and doesn’t work.

 - How can I calm my anxiety after drinking?
 Drink less, get plenty of sleep, eat the right foods and rehydrate.
 However, this may do little to alleviate symptoms.
 The best remedy would be to stop drinking.
-If you are having panic attacks whilst drinking, this may indicate an unresolved issue.
-Failing to properly address something that is upsetting you can leave your anxiety in an unmanageable state, and alcohol won’t help at all.
-In Alcoholics Anonymous this is referred to as the jumping-off place where you can’t live with or without a drink.
+If you have panic attacks whilst drinking, this may indicate an unresolved issue.
+Failing to adequately address something that is upsetting you can leave your anxiety in an unmanageable state, and alcohol won’t help at all.
+In Alcoholics Anonymous, this is the jumping-off place where you can’t live without a drink.

 - Does alcohol increase anxiety?
-In many cases, prolonged and continued drinking can cause anxiety even if there is no anxiety disorder present initially.
-Those drinking to calm their anxiety may experience more anxiety as a result.
+In many cases, prolonged and continued drinking can cause anxiety, even if no anxiety disorder initially occurs.
+Those drinking to calm their anxiety may experience more stress as a result.
 The brain can be trained to believe that only a drink will help.
-As with all drugs whatever they do for you, they will take away when the effect wears off.
-This is why people with hangovers are so stressed and snappy.
+As with all drugs, whatever they do for you, they will take away when the effect wears off—causing people with hangovers to be stressed and snappy.

 According to the HSE, moderate drinking can also cause anxiety to intensify after a few hours.

-Often alcohol intensifies the initial state of the drinker, so if you are feeling particularly anxious you can expect this to be heightened during your drinking.
+Often alcohol intensifies the initial state of the drinker, so if you are feeling particularly anxious, you can expect this to heighten during your drinking.